Diallo75012/langGraph_little_brain_rag_app_work_helper/notes.md

 # Next
 - keep in mind the pdf parser that might need to be refactored to chunk using same process as the webpage parser one.
 - reset the cache to zero as well so that we have the option to delete everything for some future task that doesn't need the data to persist forever in the DB.
-- fix redis that doesn't save anything as value for key. find in the code where is the issue
+- fix redis that doesn't save anything as value for key. find in the code where is the issue - OK for the moment works fine
+- adapt all functions to the new graph as those are exported to their to make the graph run, but not yet fixed.
+- tranfer all `test.py` function/graph/etc/... to get our initial graph to `app.py`